dinksetter/diversions/doscember-easteregg/README.md

 CGA 640x200 memory dump file.
 I grabbed the [uuencoded file](https://pastebin.com/nCWZmex9) posted in the description of the video.
 After a quick uudecode
 (thanks, '80s!), I had the file.

-The next step was to -steal-borrow Dave's encoder script, written in perl, and attempt to reverse the logic using ImageMagick's perl bindingsto create a png file from the script.
+The next step was to ~~steal~~borrow Dave's encoder script, written in perl, and attempt to reverse the logic using ImageMagick's perl bindingsto create a png file from the script.
 This was my first attempt to use PerlMagick, so the documentation proved helpful.
 What was not helpful was that the perl